 The Commission will encourage input among affected local agencies in designing the municipal service reviews to enhance the value of the process among stakeholders and capture unique local conditions and circumstances effecting service provision.
 This includes identifying appropriate performance measures as well as regional growth and service issues transcending political boundaries.
 The Commission will also seek input from the affected local agencies in determining final geographic area boundaries for the municipal service reviews.
-Factors the Commission may consider in determining final geographic area boundaries, jurisdictional boundaries, urban growth boundaries, general plan designations, and topography.
+Factors the Commission may consider in determining final geographic area boundaries include, but are not limited to, spheres of influence, jurisdictional boundaries, urban growth boundaries, general plan designations, and topography.